samikama/community/rfcs/20200505-transactional-fs.md

   def testScopedTransaction(self):
     file_path = os.path.join(self._base_dir, "temp_file")
-    # transactions can be used with scopes
+    # Transactions can be used with scopes.
+    # Below a new transaction will be started on file path.
     with file_io.transaction_scope(file_path) as token:
       file_io.write_string_to_file(file_path, "testing", token)
       self.assertTrue(file_io.file_exists(file_path, token))